Sublio/QA-Technical-Challenge/README.md

 1. Think of reusability when automating tests
 2. Always return the application to its initial state
 3. Apply Cypress's [best practices](https://docs.cypress.io/guides/references/best-practices)

+### How to run this project:
+1. Install requirements via "npm install"
+2. In order to run all tests in terminal "npx cypress run"